jtobin/jtobin.github.io/_posts/2016-01-08-ad-via-recursion-schemes.md

 layout: post
 title: "Yo Dawg We Heard You Like Derivatives"
 categories:
-  - math
+  - haskell
   - language-engineering
-  - haskell
 ---

 I noticed [this
 article](http://h2.jaguarpaw.co.uk/posts/symbolic-expressions-can-be-automatically-differentiated/)
-by Tom Ellis today that provides an excellent 'demystified' introduction to [automatic differentiation](http://alexey.radul.name/ideas/2013/introduction-to-automatic-differentiation/).
+by Tom Ellis today that provides an excellent 'demystified' introduction to automatic differentiation.
 His exposition is exceptionally clear and simple.

 Hopefully not in the spirit of re-mystifying things too much, I wanted to demonstrate that this kind of forward-mode automatic differentiation can be